When is the right time to begin to add poses in the Ashtanga intermediate series?

 Mental endurance and steadiness of attention

 Part of adding intermediate postures is working with mental endurance.
-If intermediate postures are added slowly, one by one, then the student’s individual practice is getting longer each time a posture is added.
+If intermediate postures are added slowly, one by one, then the student’s individual practice gets longer each time a posture is added.
 The mental practice of staying present rather than allowing yourself to dwell on how many more postures you have left to practice has value.
 Increasing the amount of time during which you are trying to sustain mental attention is part of the practice.

 If you’re wondering whether it’s time to begin adding intermediate series postures to your practice, consider the steadiness of your attention in primary.
 Are you able to sustain focus on the practice without breaks to reorganize your towel, mat, hair, etc.?